Rail transport in New Zealand: Central Government control (1876–1982)

 Following the abolition of the provinces in 1876, railway lines were controlled by the central government, originally under the Public Works Department, and from 1880 under the New Zealand Railways Department.
 A Minister of Railways was responsible for the department and was a member of the New Zealand Cabinet.

 A few private companies built railways in New Zealand, including the New Zealand Midland Railway Company, Wellington and Manawatu Railway Company, Waimea Plains Railway, and Thames Valley and Rotorua Railway Company.
 Only the Wellington and Manawatu Railway Company, nationalised in 1908, achieved any measure of success, with the rest being purchased by the Government before completion of their intended railway lines.
 One exception to this rule was the Ohai Railway Board in Southland, which was owned by the State Mines department and a local county council until its dissolution in 1990.

 The first major route was completed between Christchurch and Dunedin in 1878, later extended to Invercargill the following year.
 The North Island Main Trunk, linking capital city Wellington with the largest city Auckland, opened in 1908 after 23 years of construction.
 At the network's peak in 1952, about 100 branch lines were operating.
 Large-scale closures of branch railway lines began in the 1960s and 1970s.
 The network was initially protected from road transport competition under the Transport Licensing Act 1931, but this protection was gradually eased until its total abolition in 1983, along with the deregulation of the land transport industry.

-DEV Aratere in the Tory Channel, June 2018.
+Aratere in the Tory Channel, June 2018.
 The rail ferries operated by KiwiRail under the brand "Interisland Line" connect the networks of both the North and South Islands.

-The networks of the North and South Islands were independent of one another until the introduction of the inter-island roll-on roll-off rail ferry service in 1962 by the Railways Department, now branded The Interislander.
+The networks of the North and South Islands were independent of one another until the introduction of the inter-island roll-on roll-off rail ferry service in 1962 by the Railways Department, now branded the Interislander.